Soulsender/Soulsender/README.md

 <p align="center">
   <p>Hi, my name is Soulsender.
 I'm a student in Canada learning about everything from python, to server administration, to web hacking.
 Linux is a passion of mine, and I take my operational security very seriously.
 You can learn more about me on <a href="https://soulsender.github.io">soulsender.github.io</a>!

-I'm a developer Cryptex - the Cryptography toolkit, as well as the lead developer for the Earth Invader discord bot which is a extension of the Cryptex program, using discord as a sort of "Command Line Interface".
+I'm a developer on Cryptex - the Cryptography toolkit, as well as the lead developer for the Earth Invader discord bot which is a extension of the Cryptex program, using discord as a sort of "Command Line Interface".

 <p align="center">
 <!-- This is for the fire-streak -->